-Hence I decided to write my own software for analysing and editing GPX files.
-Here I wish to present some steps of the development and a small sample program.
+Hence, I decided to write my own software for analyzing and editing GPX files.
+Here, I wish to present some steps of the development and a small sample program.

 This format was developed by TopoGrafix, and they publish the XML schema for it (see http://www.topografix.com/GPX/1/1/gpx.xsd [^]).
 It shows a hierarchical structure:

 WayPoints in the GPX proper are some kind of "points of interest" which you explicitly save on your device.
 The

 TrackPoints are of the same type, but they belong to

 Tracks, resp.
 The tracks use an extra layer, the "

 TrackSegment".
 The documentation says, that where GPS reception was lost, or the GPS receiver was turned off, a new

 TrackSegment is to be started for each continuous span of track data.
 There are some discussions whether this is still useful.